-A phone for outgoing calls is available at the Burton Center.
-An adult leader must be present for a Scout (with their buddy) to use this phone.
-Calls must be collect or by calling card, and must be limited to five minutes.
+A phone for outgoing emergency calls is available at the Burton Center.
 Should anyone need to contact a camper on an important matter, the number is (757) 349-6603.

 This is our business phone, and cannot be tied up with personal calls, so parents will not be able to speak to their children on this line.
 Phone messages will be placed in the troop mailbox; emergency messages will be delivered as soon as possible.
 If adult leaders need to receive regular calls at camp, bring a cell phone or pager, or make arrangements to check with their office on a regular schedule.